 So many times in the media we see teachers and schools being dragged through the mud for getting something 'wrong'.
 Half the time I look at those 'wrong' things, and wonder why the school is concerned with it in the first place.
-Continue reading Are We Supposed To Be Teachers or Surrogate Parents?
+We see all the time teachers in the bad books for not teaching … Continue reading Are We Supposed To Be Teachers or Surrogate Parents?

 Teaching as a profession is in desperate need of an overhaul, but for the sake of the teachers, not the students.
-Continue reading Why Are We Letting Ourselves Drown?
+I can no longer count how many times I've been part of conversations about the fact that we are never caught up with our work.
+Of course things like planning and assessment are ongoing, … Continue reading Why Are We Letting Ourselves Drown?

 Teaching truly is a job like no other - being responsible for the education of young people, interacting on a meaningful level with up to 200 individual people a day, planning engaging lessons, meeting deadlines from a variety of stakeholders, the list of responsibilities goes on and on.
-And it gets to be utterly overwhelming at times.
-During those times, telling a teacher to take a night off, focus on themselves, or stop putting so much pressure on themselves is not helpful.
+And it gets to be utterly overwhelming … Continue reading Planning Can’t Wait

 Late last night I received this post from a teacher who wishes to remain anonymous.
 They wanted to share this story so that others out there might not feel so alone.
-Continue reading You Are Not Alone
+Going back to school is not an easy process for everyone, and teachers can get as anxious and stressed as students.
+It affects each … Continue reading You Are Not Alone